Enhance Facility Management and Services for Construction Success

 Why is maintenance and operations important in facilities management?

-Effective maintenance is crucial for keeping equipment and facilities in optimal condition, reducing the risk of downtime and sustaining operational efficiency throughout the project lifecycle.
+Effective maintenance keeps equipment and facilities in optimal condition, significantly reducing the risk of costly downtime.
+Proactive maintenance strategies sustain operational efficiency throughout the project lifecycle, prevent unexpected failures, and extend the lifespan of critical infrastructure and equipment.

 How does space management contribute to building projects?